-The guides expand on the Development Framework created by the VPSC.
-They provide information about core content that should be covered by an activity developing management knowledge, skills and behaviours in the Victorian public sector.
+The guides provide information about core content that an activity developing management knowledge, skills and behaviours in the Victorian public sector ought to cover.
 They also highlight resources that will assist with the delivery of this core content.

-The Development Framework for Victorian Public Sector Managers
+The Development framework for Victorian public sector managers